 ClickUp Wiki Template makes your job a lot easier in streamlining the process of organizing and sharing knowledge with your teams.

-The template allows you to create custom views like List, Gantt, Calendar, and more.
-Use custom statuses to create tasks and keep track of the progress of the wiki page.
+Use custom statuses to create tasks and keep track of the wiki page’s progress.
 Similarly, add attributes to manage your wiki platform and pages and get more accurate information.

 Creating a wiki is challenging and time-consuming; however, building your company and Wiki pages is a breeze with the right wiki software, such as ClickUp.